Prak2210/RenderLogs/README.md

 #### RenderLogsApplicationTests
 Basic unit test which loads "application-test.yaml" as an activeProfile and verifies if returned object for renderLogsController is not Null.

-### Future Improvement
-- Here, file is assumed to have <1000 lines and *infrequent changes*.
-So I am loading and reading this file on the startup so we don't need to do a lot when request is made.
-But if we have the file changing *frequently*, different strategy for reading would make more sense.